ReneOlsthoorn/Ground/README.md

 By the way: a very interesting general purpose programming language is `Pharo` Smalltalk.
 Everything is an object in Smalltalk and the code editor is available in the image.
 I used to be a `Smalltalk` programmer from 1997-2002 and I still love the language and environment.
+But, back to our search for a high performance language:
+`BlitzBasic` supports inline assembly.
+But wait... it is 32 bit.
+`BlitzMax` has an LLVM backend that does not support easy assembly language.
-But, back to our search for a high performance language: `Wren` is a scriping language, `Nim` transpiles to C. `Dart` has a garbage collector and is busy with flutter and has no focus on high performance. `Go` also has a garbage collector, but a small one.
+`Wren` is a scriping language,
+`Nim` transpiles to C.
+`Dart` has a garbage collector and is busy with flutter and has no focus on high performance.
+`Go` also has a garbage collector, but a small one.
 A high performance garbage collector can be faster than reference counting.
 Unfortunately Go does not support inline assembly. `Go` is a systems programming language and those languages want to abstract the CPU away.
 `Rust` has a LLVM backend, so no easy assembly.
 The same for `Zig`.
 The same for `Crystal`.
 In Crystal, I coded a "Hello, World!".
 It was 660k and used VCRUNTIME140.dll, gc.dll and iconv-2.dll.
 So, apart from the VC-redistributable, you also must ship 2 extra DLL's to make your "Hello, World!" run on a modern PC.
 That's not convenient.
 So, now you understand why `Ground` is necessary :-)  There is only one CPU in your PC.
-Get a grip on it and make it dance!
+Get a grip on it and let it dance!

 ## Write your own Programming Language!
 The choices made in Ground might not be to your liking.
 Perhaps you want to use Go as the implementation language or